Addressing Order Sensitivity of In-Context Demonstration Examples in Causal Language Models: Order Sensitivity of PrefixLMs vs. CausalLMs

-\paragraph{Analysis} To further explore the \hanqi{different order sensitivities of PrefixLMs and CausalLMs from representation perspectives, we compare the representations of a particular in-context sample when it is placed in different positions.} \hanqi{The heatmaps in Figure~\ref{heatLLaMA} and Figure~\ref{heatT5} present the similarity between representations in various positions for LLaMA and Flan-T5-XXL, respectively.} \hanqi{Especially, we select 4 in-context samples and thus there are 24 permutations in total.
-And a sample at one position, there are 6 permutations for the other 3 samples in different positions.
-We compute the average representation from the LLMs for the sample at the same positions, specifically using the last encoder layer output for Flan-T5-XXL and the last layer output for LLaMA.} \hq{It is evident that the representation similarity for one sample across different positions is lower for LLaMA compared to Flan-T5-XXL.
-For Flan-T5-XXL, the similarity across representations at any position exceeds 0.98, while for LLama, the lowest value is approximately 0.879.
-This observation aligns with our evaluation results in Table~\ref{PreExperimentResultSST5}, indicating that CausalLMs are more sensitive to position variations.} \hq{Specifically, when the sample is placed in position 1, its representation differs most significantly from those at subsequent positions due to its lack of visibility to other samples in the CausalLMs.
-This discrepancy is positively correlated with the position distance, for example, 0.937 with Pos2 and 0.879 with Pos4.
-This positive relation still holds for Flan-T5-XXL, but the discrepancies are much less predominant, ranging from 0.992 to 0.985.
-This is because its encoder employs full attention, allowing the information of all the samples to be visible to each position.}
+\paragraph{Analysis} To delve deeper into the order sensitivities of PrefixLMs and CausalLMs from representation perspectives, we compare the representations of a token within a particular in-context sample when it is placed in different positions.
+Figure~\ref{heatLLama} and Figure~\ref{heatT5} respectively show the heatmaps of the similarities in representations for the Llama2-chat-7B and Flan-T5-XL models, when a sample is placed in different positions.
+Specifically, we sample 10 in-context examples and organise them in a random permutation.
+For the sample placed in the first position, we gradually move it backwards while keeping the relative positions of the other samples unchanged.
+Next, we retrieve the representations of a specific token within the sample from the LLMs at each position, utilizing the output from the final encoder layer of Flan-T5 and the output from the last layer of Llama.
+We calculate pairwise similarities for representations placed in odd positions.
+This process is repeated 100 times to ensure robustness.
+The average of these similarity matrices is then calculated, and the resulting heatmap is plotted based on this average similarity matrix.
+Clearly, the similarity of the token across various positions is less for Llama than for Flan-T5-XL.
+For Flan-T5-XL, the similarity across representations at any position typically exceeds 0.90, while for Llama, the lowest value is approximately 0.553.
+This observation aligns with our evaluation results in Table~\ref{PreExperimentResult10Shot}, indicating that CausalLMs are more sensitive to position variations.
+In particular, when the sample is positioned at the first position, the representation of the token shows the greatest difference compared to later positions, as it is unable to ``see'' other samples in the CausalLMs due to their position-dependent visibility.

-\hq{Based on the observations, we proposed \textbf{InfoAC} to minimise the discrepancy of representations across different positions even without the auto-aggressive attention mask.} As illustrated in Figure~\ref{heatLLamaInfoAC} in Appendix~\ref{HeatInfoAC}, the application of our proposed \textbf{InfoAC} to \hq{CausalLMs} has led to consistent representations of the sample across various positions.
+Based on the observations, we propose \textbf{InfoAC} to minimise the discrepancy of representations across different positions.
+As illustrated in Figure~\ref{heatLLamaInfoAC}, the application of our proposed \textbf{InfoAC} to CausalLMs has led to consistent representations of the sample across various positions.